belladoreai/llama3-tokenizer-js/README.md

 LLaMA3-tokenizer-js is a fork of my earlier LLaMA 1 tokenizer [llama-tokenizer-js](https://github.com/belladoreai/llama-tokenizer-js).
 Several helper functions used in LLaMA 3 pretokenization were adapted from the fantastic [transformers.js](https://github.com/xenova/transformers.js) library.
 The BPE implementation, which is the core of this library, is original work and [was adapted into transformers.js](https://github.com/belladoreai/llama-tokenizer-js/issues/9).
 In other words, some work has been adapted from llama-tokenizer-js into transformers.js, and some work has been adapted the other way, from transformers.js into llama3-tokenizer-js.

+The example-demo (tokenizer playground) is a fork of [gpt-tokenizer playground](https://github.com/niieani/gpt-tokenizer).

 Developed by [belladore.ai](https://belladore.ai) with contributions from [xenova](https://github.com/xenova), [blaze2004](https://github.com/blaze2004), [imoneoi](https://github.com/imoneoi) and [ConProgramming](https://github.com/ConProgramming).